Sunday, July 19, 2020

 History of Classic Looney Tunes TV Package (and grading each one)

 Since the beginning of television, it was clear that the classic Looney Tunes would be in that outlet.
 However, Looney Tunes have had an interesting history when it comes to television.
 Many cartoons were sold away, some networks had exclusive rights to the cartoons.
 When you've got over 1,000 Looney Tunes, you have to divide them up somehow.
 Today, we look at the different WB Cartoon TV packages over the years.
 These must be the classic cartoons only and not series such as The Looney Tunes Show, Sylvester and Tweety Mysteries, etc. This will also help solve grading the classic Looney Tunes outside of the other series as each era when they were made were totally different from each other.
-PLEASE NOTE that the news of Me-TV running the cartoons is still fresh and is CONSTANTLY being updated as well as correcting previous mistakes.
+PLEASE NOTE that this post is CONSTANTLY being updated as well as correcting previous mistakes.
 We're also following the latest with the Warner Bros.
-Discovery merger.
+Discovery merger and the launch of Me TV Toons.
 So without further ado, here is the history of the Looney Tunes TV packages

 Sunset/Guild package